La Oreja de Van Gogh Fan Guide

 Frequently Asked Questions

 What time does La Oreja de Van Gogh typically take the stage?
-Doors usually open around 1.5 to 2 hours before the main act.
-If there is an opening act, they might perform for 30-45 minutes, followed by a brief interlude.
-La Oreja de Van Gogh typically begins their performance around 9:00 PM to 9:30 PM, depending on the show's schedule.
-The concert is expected to conclude around 11:00 PM to 11:30 PM.
+Doors usually open around 1.5 to 2 hours before the advertised start time.
+If there's an opening act, they typically perform for 30-45 minutes.
+La Oreja de Van Gogh usually begins their main set approximately 20-30 minutes after any support act finishes, meaning they often take the stage between 9:00 PM and 9:30 PM, with the concert concluding around 11:00 PM or shortly after.

 What's the refund policy?
-Refund policies are typically determined by the ticket vendor and the event promoter.
-Generally, refunds are only issued in cases of full event cancellation.
-If the event is rescheduled, tickets are usually valid for the new date, with refund options sometimes available for those unable to attend.
-It’s crucial to review the terms and conditions at the time of purchase.
+Refund policies are typically set by the ticket vendor.
+Generally, tickets are non-refundable unless the event is cancelled by the artist or promoter.
+If an event is rescheduled, tickets are usually valid for the new date.
+Always refer to the terms and conditions of your specific ticket purchase.

 Parking situation near Pabellón Príncipe Felipe?
-The Pabellón Príncipe Felipe usually offers on-site parking, but it is often limited and may come with a fee.
-Street parking in the surrounding areas is also available but can be competitive and may require walking a short distance.
-Arriving early is highly recommended if you plan to drive.
+The Pabellón Príncipe Felipe has on-site parking, but it is limited and can fill up very quickly for popular events.
+It's often a paid parking area.
+Alternative street parking may be available but is not guaranteed and can be difficult to find.
+Arriving early is highly recommended if you plan to drive and park at the venue.

 How early should I arrive?
-For La Oreja de Van Gogh at Pabellón Príncipe Felipe, arriving 1.5 to 2 hours before the doors open is a good strategy.
-This allows ample time for parking (if driving), navigating security, finding your seats, and potentially enjoying a drink without the rush, ensuring a relaxed start to your evening.
+For a high-profile concert like La Oreja de Van Gogh, arriving at least 1.5 to 2 hours before the doors open is recommended.
+This provides ample time for parking, security checks, finding your way around the venue, and potentially visiting the merchandise or bar areas without missing any of the performance.

 Top Tips for La Oreja de Van Gogh at Pabellón Príncipe Felipe